wnuqui/runtime_profiler/README.md

 end
 ```

-Run tests as usual and follow printed instructions after running tests.
+Run the test as usual and follow printed instructions after running.

-If you prefer writing just a snippet of code, then just wrap the snippet with `RuntimeProfiler.profile!` method:
+If you prefer writing just code snippet, then just wrap the snippet with `RuntimeProfiler.profile!` method:
 ```ruby
 RuntimeProfiler.profile!('UserMailer', [UserMailer]) {
   user = User.last